-Often times in our practice, clients ask us how they can modify their child support obligations.
+Often times in our practice, clients ask us how they can modify their child support obligations, do they have grounds for modification of child support.
 As life circumstances change, people change jobs, their income may be reduced or their business may not do well, or they may start another family.
 So, it is completely understandable that people would try to adjust their child support payments.

 First of all, it is very important to take the original agreement or stipulation regarding child support very seriously.
 Sometimes people get tired from going to Court, paying their lawyers, and they just want to get it over with.
 This is why some people who are caring for the child (custodial parents) may agree to a child support payment that is inadequate to finance properly raising the child, including his or her housing, schooling, extra-curricular activities, health-related expenses, food, clothing, vacations, summer camps, etc.